 2 Corinthians 5:7 (For we walk by faith, not by sight:)

-Many of us don't think about it but we, as humans have such a problem with fear — fear that God won't come through when we're in need.
-We want insurance — insurance for our cars, insurance for our houses, for our health and for our lives.
-We want to be insured that we’ll be okay if something happens.
+Many of us don't think about it but we, as humans have such a problem with fear -- fear that God won't come through when we're in need.
+We want insurance -- insurance for our cars, insurance for our houses, for our health, and for our lives.
+We want to be ensured that we’ll be okay if something happens.
 It has become our way of life in the western world.

 We need not fear anything that is before us.
 God will give us the strength to endure anything that comes our way.
 He has our ticket!